 - Turn right in the direction indicated by the waymark, to stay on the coast path and follow it to the next waymark.

-- Turn left at the next waymark and follow the coast path to a waymark beside the fence near the top of the headland.
+- Turn left at the waymark and follow the coast path to a waymark beside the fence near the top of the headland.

 - At the waymark, stop to admire the view and get your breath back, then follow the coast path to a gate.